 We can obtain the value associated with a key in the dictionary using a subscript expression.
 For example, birthyear['Alan Turing'] evaluates to 1912.
-We can replace the value associated with a key using the same syntax as adding a key-value pair to the dictionary.
-The statement, replaces the value of birthyear ['Euclid'] with the number -300.
+We can replace the value associated with a key using the same syntax as adding a keyvalue pair to the dictionary.
+The statement, birthyear['Euclid'] = -300 replaces the value of birthyear['Euclid'] with the number -300.